Could Probiotics Help Honey Bees?

 A short list of crops that honey bees pollinate.

 So, what’s impacting the bees?

 Pesticides, pathogens, and habitat loss are three key challenges contributing to a decline in honey bee health.
 These factors not only affect immune function,³ olfactory⁴ and foraging⁵ behaviors, reproductive vitality,⁶ and nutrient processing,⁷ but also contribute to an increased susceptibility to viral and parasitic infections (like Paenibacillus larvae and Melissococcus plutonius, the pathogenic bacteria responsible for American and European foulbroods, respectively⁸), and reduced exposure to nutrient diversity.

 Probiotics—live microorganisms which, when administered in adequate amounts, confer a health benefit on the host—may be best known for their applications in human gastrointestinal health, but their potential goes far beyond the gut, and far beyond our human bodies.

-Our Chief Scientist, Dr. Gregor Reid, came up with the hypothesis, “Probiotics aren’t just for humans.
+Dr. Gregor Reid, a member of our Scientific Board, came up with the hypothesis, “Probiotics aren’t just for humans.
 If you could use beneficial microbes to stimulate the immune response or attack the pathogens that are infecting the hives, then maybe we can help save the bees.”⁹

 Seed’s Scientific Board Member, Dr. Gregor Reid, and SeedLabs Fellow, Dr. Brendan Daisley